Table of Contents

 The Tribunal has the authority to hear complaints and applications under the Agricultural Employees Protection Act, 2002 (AEPA).
 These may involve requests for access to employees on properties controlled by the employer or complaints regarding non-compliance with the AEPA.

 In March 2016, the United Food and Commercial Workers International Union (UFCW) and 10 former employees of MedReleaf Corp filed complaints with the Tribunal alleging that MedReleaf was in contravention of the AEPA.
 The substantive decision was released in August 2018.
 Constitutional issues related to the legislation were also raised by the complainants with hearing dates during the 2019-20 fiscal year.
-This matter is ongoing into the 2020-21 fiscal year.
+A decision on the Constitutional issues was released during the 2020-21 fiscal year.

 The Tribunal hears appeals referred to it by the Assessment Review Board regarding the eligibility of properties for the farm property class tax rate.
 Properties which receive the farm property class tax rate are assessed at up to 25 per cent of the residential tax rate.

-In 2019-20, the Tribunal received 32 applications regarding farm property tax.
-One appeal was carried over from the previous year and 31 decisions were made, with two appeals being carried over into the next fiscal year.
+In 2020-21, the Tribunal received 16 appeals regarding farm property tax.
+This is half the number of appeals received in 2019-20.
+Two appeals were carried over from the previous year, 6 appeals were withdrawn, and 12 decisions were made, with zero appeals being carried over into the next fiscal year.